Before You Begin

 - SureBackup is not supported for backups created by AHV Backup Proxy.

 - When you restore VMs using the AHV Backup Proxy web console, you can restore only to the original AHV cluster.
 If you want to restore VMs to another cluster, perform the restore using the Veeam Backup & Replication console.
-For details, see Restoring VMs using Veeam Backup & Replication Console.
+For more information, see Restoring VMs using Veeam Backup & Replication Console.
 Alternatively, you can import the backups from another cluster and and restore from them.

 - When you restore from a snapshot, you cannot change the target container.